 Mama Smith grew up reading and in turn, loves reading to her little girls.
-She knows the importance of reading from birth and has put together a list of some of the best kids books of 2017!
+She knows the importance of reading from birth and has put together a list of some of the best kids and young adult books of 2017!
 Each book on this guide was personally tested and/or approved by Mama Smith.
 Please enjoy and remember to keep coming back because new items are added daily!
 This guide may contain affiliate links.

 Night, Night Groot